TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 ------------------------

 Distributions are full TYPO3 CMS websites ready to be unpacked.
-They provide an easy quickstart into using TYPO3 CMS.
+They provide an easy quickstart for using TYPO3 CMS.

 A distribution takes care of the following parts: